 Our collective problems like human-induced climate breakdown and air pollution won’t be solved with electric cars, but they will when we make it easier for more people to walk and roll, coupled with reliable public transport.

-Here’s my presentation to DTV Consultants in Breda, Netherlands, given at the end of our five-day Dutch Bicycle Infrastructure Design course, in July 2022.
+Get in touch to see my presentation to DTV Consultants in Breda, Netherlands, given at the end of our five-day Dutch Bicycle Infrastructure Design course, in July 2022.
 I designed a route from Downer in the north (where the Canberra E-bike Library is based) to the public swimming pool in Civic.
 It includes a fietsstraat, or bicycle street, on Lonsdale St in Braddon, which would remove three lanes for cars, and be limited to 30km/h.

 And the course video featuring me and students from around the world.